nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 - **Training Data**: Synthetic wavefields generated using finite-difference simulations.
 - **Target Use**: Predicting full surface wavefield for unseen or hypothetical source positions.
+This result can be used to apply Full Waveform Inversion (FWI).

 ---